Top 10 Trip Tips

 And remember, if you are going to be driving each day, you need to give yourself some time to get the RV ready to hit the road.
 Packing up your belongings and disconnecting the various hookups can take up to an hour each time.

-National parks and reputable campgrounds such as KOA are great choices for your stays.
+National parks and reputable campgrounds such as KOA are great choices for your stay.

 When it comes to packing for your RV vacation, all you need to bring are your clothes and toiletries.
 If you have kids, make sure they have their favorite toys with them.
 And it’s always a good idea to buy your favorite food and provisions before you head to the campground.